 How to Start an Odyssey of the Mind Program

-If your School can not support an Odyssey of the Mind team.
-Check with other not-for-profit organization, such as the local Rotary Club.
+If your school can not support an Odyssey of the Mind team.
+Check with other not-for-profit organizations, such as the local Rotary Club.
 Any not-for-profit organization can purchase a membership so long as the organization was not formed for the purpose of supporting Odyssey of the Mind teams.
-Home School teams can also work of there are more than 4 students.
+Home School teams can also work if there are more than 4 students.
 Please check the Odyssey of the Mind Program Guide, section II, About your membership, for guidelines https://www.odysseyofthemind.com/downloads/programguide.pdf

 Subscribe to the SF Bay Region Odyssey of the Mind mailing list.
 (This will be your primary information source to assure you receive training and tournament information for the local region.)